SChan11E6/HKU-Archery-Scoresheet-OCR/README.md

 ![Scoresheet template](template/scoresheet_template.jpg?raw=true "Scoresheet template")

 #### B. Namelist
 The namelist must be in .xlsx format and consists of only 1 worksheet.
+Please sort the Target number in ascending order beforehand.
 It must have 4 columns:
 - Target
 - Name
 - HKAA number